stackstrap/stackstrap/README.rst

 and constantly add in new best practices.

-Moreover, StackStrap is a philosophy geared towards helping teams with many different points of view and skills sets work together efficiently in short time frames.
+Moreover, StackStrap is a philosophy geared towards helping teams with many different points of view and skill sets to work together efficiently in short time frames.
 System management is all rolled in because of the power of Salt.
 This means that development environments are always tailored to the current branch.
 It is also very keen on automation, with the idea that someone integrating cool CSS transforms can be ready